ankushkapoor2003/stent_geometry_builder/README.md

 ## Citing This Work

-If you use these geometry builders in your research, please cite the paper and the software
+If you use these geometry builders in your research, please cite the paper and the software.

 Research paper citation:
 ```